gvwilson/thirdbit/src/fiction/madica/index.md

 The cat, of course, landed on its feet, though it did so on top of Ike and the snarkasaurus.

-"Three…" the recorded voice continued.
+"Three…" the mechanical voice continued.
 Madica and Laurellen hugged each other tigheter.

 "Twoooo…" The recording stretched the count out.